 A second bit in the DMA global control register, the TC bit, is also generally associated with the state of the TCINT bit and the interrupt operation.
 The TC bit determines whether transfers are terminated when the transfer counter becomes 0 or whether they are allowed to continue.
-If TC = 1, transfers are terminated when the transfer count becomes 0.
+If TC = 1, transfers are terminated when the transfers are terminated when the transfers are terminated when the transfers count becomes 0.
 If TC = 0, transfers are not terminated when the transfer count becomes 0.